 If you have a water softener or your dishwasher has one built-in, consider using a powder detergent, and use less than normal, according to the detergent manufacturer’s instructions.

 If you grew up doing dishes in the sink, and that behavior has evolved into pre-washing your dishes before putting them into the dishwasher, STOP IT!
 You’re actually damaging your dishes by pre-washing.
 Dishwasher detergent will only work properly if there is food left on your dishes.
-Eliminating all food from dishes means the detergent will attack your dishes instead of the food used to be all over them.
+Eliminating all food from dishes means the detergent will attack your dishes instead of the food that used to be all over them.
 This is what causes “etching,” and it is irreversible.
 It is, however, preventable.
 Just scrape the food from your dishes.
 Don’t pre-wash; scrape and load.

 If you don’t like the idea of a dishwasher full of food-covered dishes waiting to be run for longer than a day or are fearful of the dishes becoming smelly, just run the dishwasher every day.
 It is far more efficient to run a load of dishes every day than to wash dishes in the sink every day and run the dishwasher only when it is full.